MichaelTFamiglietti/DrawWithMe/README.txt

 =============

 If you would like the source, download it.
-If you would just like the exe to play, [go here](http://cavastudios.wikidot.com/drawwithme)
+If you would just like to install directly [go here](http://cavastudios.wikidot.com/drawwithme).